drklee3/meteor-car-dealership/README.md

 ## Troubleshooting

-* To delete the database data
+* To delete the database data, stop any running docker containers (ctrl + c if you ran `docker-compose up`) then run the following

     ```bash
     docker-compose down